hearbenchmark/hear-eval-kit/README.md

 Logs will be sent to stdout and concise logs will be in `logs/`.
 If you run this multiple times, it should be deterministic, but will always start from scratch.

+Ignore warnings about `Leaking Caffe2 thread-pool after fork`, this is a known torch bug.

 More advanced flags allow different downstream training regimes